15+ B2B Cold Email Templates That Actually Get Replies [2026]

 [Your name]

-Why it works: Social proof and warm introductions are the most powerful trust signals in B2B.
-Even a loose mutual connection dramatically increases open and reply rates because it removes the "who is this person?" friction.
-The prospect's brain shifts from "cold stranger" to "someone in my network."
+Why it works: Social proof and warm intros are the most powerful trust signals in B2B.
+Even a loose mutual connection removes the "who is this person?" friction and shifts the prospect from "cold stranger" to "someone in my network."

 Pro tips:

-• Always ask the mutual connection for permission first.
-Getting caught fabricating a referral will destroy your reputation.
+- Always ask the mutual connection for permission first.
+Fabricating a referral will destroy your reputation.

-• If the connection is loose (same LinkedIn group, attended same conference), be honest about it.
+- If the connection is loose, be honest.
 "We're both in [community name]" is fine.
 Do not pretend you are best friends.

-• Name-drop the connection in the subject line.
-It is the single most effective subject line tactic for reply rates.
+- Name-drop the connection in the subject line.
+Single most effective subject line tactic for reply rates.

 Template 3: The Trigger Event